A BRILLIANT BLEND OF MILITARY SCIENCE FICTION AND ARTHUR C. CLARKE-LEVEL SPECULATIVE WONDER BY A WORKING SPACE SCIENTIST!

 Humanity has finally made it to the stars.
 Colony worlds thrive and there is general peace among the settled systems.
 Until now.
 Matte black ships of an advanced design appear in colonial systems.
 Their drives and weapons are not extremely advanced beyond their Terran counterparts — just superior enough to be utterly devastating.
 Colonies and their populations are obliterated.
 Once settled worlds are rendered radioactive wastelands.
 Earth herself lies defenseless before the marauding enemy.

 DEFEND THE SKIES OF EARTH

-Standing against the invasion are British Space Navy Captain Winslow Price and Anika Ahuja of the Indian Space Forces.
+Standing against the invasion are two of humanity’s finest starship captains, Winslow Price of the British Space Navy and Anika Ahuja of the Indian Space Forces.
 Compatriots.
 Fierce competitors.
 Former lovers.
-They are the best of the best when it comes to military starship captains.
 Now they are on a quest that will plumb the scientific wells of existence itself, where the primordial knot of spacetime may be unraveling.
-Price and Ajuja are sworn to do whatever it takes to defend Earth and humanity from ultimate obliteration by an enemy that will not even speak its name.
+Price and Ahuja are sworn to do whatever it takes to defend Earth and humanity from ultimate obliteration by an enemy that will not even speak its name.
 Even if it pushes each to the brink of life and death in battle.
-Even if it leads each beyond space and time—and to edge of ultimate possibility!
+Even if it leads each beyond space and time—and to the edge of ultimate possibility!

 TAKE THE BATTLE TO THE STARS